soffes/blog/published/2008-09-13-glad-i-chose-programmer-over-musician/glad-i-chose-programmer-over-musician.markdown

+---
-# Glad I Chose Programmer Over Musician
+title: Glad I Chose Programmer Over Musician
+categories: music life
+---

 So it turns out that [iPhone app sales are growing twice the rate of iTunes music](http://www.appleinsider.com/articles/08/09/12/iphone_app_sales_growing_at_twice_the_rate_of_itunes_music.html).
 That rocks for us programmers.
 I have always enjoyed music (and [making my own music](http://samsoff.es/music)), but spent more time on computers because I was never the best.
 I was always an average player and people were more impressed with stuff I would make on the computer.